luxecraft/property-portal/README.md

 ## Project Abstract

 This project aimed to deliver blazing fast search results, even on applying multiple search filters and tough queries.
 It makes the cumbersome process of searching, seamless and magical.
-It can be used to search through lakhs of records (in this case, over 2 Lakh records) within a fraction of a second.
+It can be used to search through hundreds of thousands of records (in this case, over 200k records) within a fraction of a second.
 We wanted to provide the users with an innovative and super-fast way to search through properties, so we implemented geo search to enable users to search as they scroll on a map.
 This, combined with the robust filtering engine, our web app, is a powerful tool.

 ### Features